practicalli/spacemacs/source-control/magit/status-fullscreen.md

    dotspacemacs-configuration-layers
    '(
      (git :variables
-          git-magit-status-fullscreen t
-          git-enable-github-support t
-          git-gutter-use-fringe t)
+          git-magit-status-fullscreen t)
     )
 ```

 ------------------------------------------

-> #### Hint:: Reload the configuration or Restart Spacemacs
+### Reload the configuration or Restart Spacemacs

-> For the changes to take effect, either reload the `~/.spacemacs` configuration using `SPC f e R` or restart Spacemacs `SPC q r`.
+For the changes to take effect, either reload the `~/.spacemacs` configuration using `SPC f e R` or restart Spacemacs `SPC q r`.